GerardHarkema/railtrack/documentation/turnout_example.md

 ### Example of configuration
 The files turnout_config_a.json and turnout_config_b.json in the config directory of this repository gives a good example of configuring the board.

+_Note: Every controller should have an unique node name defined in de configuratuin file)_

 [Programming instructions](instructions_programming_esp32.md)(Note: Select project ___ros2_turnout_controller___)